Residents could be cited at parks this easter weekend if they don’t comply with stay at home order

-FRESNO, Calif.
-(KGPE) – This Easter weekend, residents may be tempted to gather with family members at local parks, but they could receive a fine for not complying with the stay-at-home order.
+FRESNO COUNTY, Calif.
+(KSEE) – This Easter weekend, residents may be tempted to gather with family members at local parks, but they could receive a fine for not complying with the stay-at-home order.

 “We’re gonna hire private security at these parks,” Fresno Mayor Lee Brand said during his press conference Friday morning.